Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

 Right now, there is no official HiveOS package.
 However, installing this directly for HiveOS is very simple.

+First, update your Nvidia drivers.
+You can [visit the website](https://www.nvidia.com/Download/driverResults.aspx/187526/en-us) or run `nvidia-driver-update`.

-First, run a flight sheet with NBMiner.
+Then, create and run a flight sheet configured with NBMiner.
 Make sure it starts mining, then just run the following command:

 ```bash
 curl -s https://randomblock1.com/assets/scripts/install-nbminer.sh | bash